Alexandria's founded by Alexander

 Remains of an almost unique warship discovered in Thonis-Heracleion

-In an earlier blog ( see: Heracleion, ancient Greek port in Egypt), I summarized the outcome of years of underwater excavations at the modern site of Abukir Bay, roughly 37 km east of Alexandria.
+In an earlier blog (see: Heracleion, ancient Greek port in Egypt), I summarized the outcome of years of underwater excavations at the modern site of Abukir Bay, roughly 37 kiometers east of Alexandria.
 The city reached its peak between the 6th and the 4th century BC.

 By 2019, excavations exposed 70 ancient shipwrecks (see: A unique Egyptian baris found at Thonis-Heracleion).
 We should remember that pending the completion of Alexander’Alexandria, which started in 331 BC, Thonis-Heracleion was the largest harbor in Egypt.

 Today, the city made headlines once again as the remains of an ancient Greek warship were exposed.
-It has been dated to the 2nd century BC, i.e., in Ptolemaic times.
+They have been dated to the 2nd century BC, i.e., in Ptolemaic times.
 This find is almost unique because until now, only one other warship from this period exists.
-It is a Punic ship called Marsala discovered in western Sicily.
+It is a Punic ship called Marsala found in western Sicily.

 The warship was discovered beneath the remains of a funerary temple from the 4th century BC.
 Archaeologists have established that the temple was destroyed by a strong earthquake in the 2nd century BC.
 As a result, the building blocks of this sanctuary fell on the warship, which sank into the muddy seabed.
 This muddy bottom solidified, and, in the process, it contributed to preserving the ship.